Who We Are -

 At The Knicknack Shack, we invite you to join us in celebrating the perfectly imperfect magic of making.
 Whether it’s a polished piece or a quirky creation, every item tells a story—and we believe that’s what makes it special.

-All our pieces are made to order with love and care and we strive to keep them plastic-free as far as possible.
-Since we still work full-time, we aim to fulfil orders within 7 days.
-Behind the scenes, Albert’s technical brilliance and Jaygee’s flair for design make us a pretty wonderful team (if we do say so ourselves).
+All our pieces are made with love and care and we strive to keep them plastic-free as far as possible.
+Behind the scenes, Albert’s technical brilliance and Julie’s flair for design make us a pretty wonderful team (if we do say so ourselves).

 So come on in, get inspired, and let’s create something beautiful together—even if it’s not perfect.
 After all, that’s part of the fun.